casey/just/README.md

 The `+` and `/` operators combine strings and lists.
 A string and a list are combined by concatenating the string with each element of the list.
 Two lists of the same length are combined into a list containing the pairwise concatenated elements of both operands.
-Combining lists of different lengths is an error.
+Combining two lists of different lengths is an error.

 The `[arg]` `flag` attribute, makes the parameter a flag which does not take a value on the command line.
 For example, with `[arg(foo, long, flag)]`, `foo`